stepanzubkov/disman/docs/CONFIG.md

 `PRE_COMMAND` (command) - Command should be run before the asking user for username/password and before printing title.

 `DISPLAY_TITLE` (bool) - If true, enables printing title (`>>> Disman Display Manager <<<`) at the start of login.

+`DEFAULT_USER` (string) - Default username to login.
+If this option is set and valid, *you can't choose other user at the moment of login*.
+Useful for single-user systems.

+`DEFAULT_SESSION` (string) - Default session name.
+Should contain name specified in `Name` field in session desktop entry (e.g. `Plasma (X11)`, `Qtile`).
+If this option is set and valid, *you can't choose other session at the moment of login*.
+Useful for systems with one desktop.